UFO sightings in Albania: 1907

 The first documentation of a UFO encounter in Albania is found in the diary of Mihal Grameno.
-Grameno was a distinguished journalist, writer, and activist of the patriotic and democratic movement, hailed as a hero of the people.
-He fought alongside the guerrilla group of Çerçiz Topulli during the years 1907–1908.
-In his book "The Albanian Uprising," Grameno recounts his memories of the long and difficult journeys of Çerçiz's fellow fighters through the mountains, including a strange incident.
-"One night, while the fighters of Çerçiz were stationed at the top of a high mountain, a shiny object flew in front of us, stood suspended in the air for several minutes, and then disappeared," writes Grameno.
-As airplanes were still in their early stages at that time, it is unlikely that this is what he witnessed.
-It also could not have been a meteor or a comet since they are known to fall immediately and not hover in the air.
+Grameno was a journalist, writer, and activist who fought alongside the members of Çerçiz Topulli's guerrilla band during the years 1907–1908.
+In his book The Albanian Uprising, Grameno recounts his memories of the guerillas' journey through the mountains, including a strange incident: "One night, while the fighters of Çerçiz were stationed at the top of a high mountain, a shiny object flew in front of us, stood suspended in the air for several minutes, and then disappeared."

 8 July 1933

 In 1933, a list of abnormal reports was addressed to the Prefecture of Milan, mentioning an unusual incident that occurred on 8 July 1933 in the sky of Vlorë.
-It was reported that two airplanes changed direction in a non-normal way for the technology of the time.
+It was reported that two airplanes changed direction in a manner inconsistent with aerial technology of the time.

 18 July 1947

-FBI Report Talking About Flying Saucers.
+An FBI report talking about flying saucers.

-An FBI report from July 18, 1947, states that unidentified flying objects (UFOs), also known as "saucers," were observed in various locations around the world, including Mexico City, New Orleans, Philadelphia, New York, Boston, Halifax, Newfoundland, Paris, Milan, Bologna, Yugoslavia, and Albania.
+An FBI report from 18 July 1947 states that unidentified flying objects (UFOs), also known as "saucers", were observed in various locations around the world, including Mexico City, New Orleans, Philadelphia, New York, Boston, Halifax, Newfoundland, Paris, Milan, Bologna, Yugoslavia, and Albania.

+1960s

+The Tomorr Mountain UFO incident refers to an alleged unidentified flying object encounter in the early 1960s near Mount Tomorr in Skrapar, Albania, during the communist regime.
+A squadron of five MiG-19 fighter jets from Kuçova Military Airport was scrambled to intercept a glittering, spherical object that dazzled pilots and disrupted instruments, causing temporary blindness and communication loss.
+The lead pilot, Veiz Lame from Skrapar, pursued the object and, after receiving orders to open fire, his aircraft crashed with a precise, clean cut behind the cockpit.
+It was reported that the fighter jet had been severed, as though by a very sharp tool, leaving the cabin intact while the rest of the plane was damaged.
+Accounts vary on the pilot's fate, with some stating he survived in the cabin and others claiming he died there.
+Initial suspicions of a NATO incursion from Greece were dismissed after investigations by Albanian State Security (Sigurimi i Shtetit), which documented the event in top-secret files reported to Central Committee Secretary Hysni Kapo and Gogo Nushi.
+The incident is part of broader UFO reports in the region, including luminous circular objects sighted by locals, communists, and officials in areas like Pirogoshi Canyon and Cukë, often linked to ancient folklore or archaeological anomalies, as recounted by writer and lawyer Ilir Malindi and novelist Ben Shehu.